saswatinandan/CombineHarvester/ttH_htt/README.md

 configs/plot_ranges_ttH.py
 ```

+- In the way that these two files are loaded on the main script there is no need to recompile the folder if you change/add a systematics entry.

 #Note:
 The input of this script is one KBFI format "prepareDatacards", as this calls inside the `WriteDatacards.py`, followed by a couple more of combine commands necessary to do prefit/postfit plots in a self contained naming convention cascade.

 #P.s.:
-It takes one "prepareDatacards" and output one plot, this is not the optimal for the cases of NN subcategorization, for those see the warning bellow.
+It takes one "prepareDatacards" and outputs one plot, this is not the optimal for the cases of NN subcategorization, for those see the warning bellow.

 ==========================================================